 - Their level of financial dependence on the deceased person

 - The deceased person’s age and health

 For a free legal consultation, call (337) 777-7777

 Financial Compensation for Victims of Negligence

 Because of their massive size, accidents involving semi-trucks or other large vehicles are often catastrophic.
 According to the Federal Motor Carrier Safety Administration (FMCSA), 112,000 large trucks were involved in injury-causing accidents in 2018 alone.
 During the same year, over 4,400 large truck accidents involved a fatality.

-Truck accidents are often caused by negligence.
+Negligence often causes truck accidents.
 Driver fatigue, drug and alcohol use behind the wheel, distracted driving, and other forms of negligent driving lead to thousands of truck accidents every year.
-The liable party for a truck accident might be the truck driver, the trucking company, the manufacturer of a faulty truck part, a government entity, or a number of other parties.
+The liable party for a truck accident might be the truck driver, the trucking company, the manufacturer of a faulty truck part, a government entity, or several other parties.

 One of the biggest factors influencing a truck accident settlement is the extent of the plaintiff’s injuries.
-Truck accidents often lead to severe injuries that have a major impact on a person’s life.
+Truck accidents often lead to severe injuries that significantly impact a person’s life.
 Truck accidents may result in:

 - Deep lacerations

 - Nerve damage